xiaosongfu/hardhat-publish-typechain/README.md

     authToken: process.env.AUTH_TOKEN || "npm_pZB...zyP",
 }
 ```

-!! before executing `npx hardhat publish-typechain` task, you must logined to npm official registry or GitHub registry, for how to login please read official documents.
+* !! before executing `npx hardhat publish-typechain` task, you must logined to npm official registry or GitHub registry, for how to login please read official documents.
-!! **npm official registry** and **GitHub registry** has different format auth token, **npm official registry**'s auth token is start with `npm_` and **GitHub registry**'s auth token is start with `ghp_`, this plugin will publish to relevant registry according to your auth token automatic, so please make sure you use the right auth token for the right registry.
+* !! **npm official registry** and **GitHub registry** has different format auth token, **npm official registry**'s auth token is start with `npm_` and **GitHub registry**'s auth token is start with `ghp_`, this plugin will publish to relevant registry according to your auth token automatic, so please make sure you use the right auth token for the right registry.

+> don't forget to add `publish-typechain` directory to `.gitignore` file.

 ## Use published npm package in web project